 Service and Assistance Animals: Assistance Animals are allowed in residence halls ONLY after proper documentation and approval.
-For all questions relating to support/service animals and policies, please contact Lisa Ladanyi, Director of the Office of Disability and Accessibility Services in Lincoln Hall.
-Service Animals are permitted within the residence hall, and are encouraged to register with Lisa Ladanyi, Director of the Office of Disability and Accessibility Services.
+For all questions relating to support/service animals and policies, please contact the Director of the Office of Disability and Accessibility Services in Lincoln Hall.
+Service Animals are permitted within the residence hall, and are encouraged to register with the Director of the Office of Disability and Accessibility Services.